 tabulation.
 Advance to the next tabstop.
 ASCII did not provide a way to define tabstops, nor did it define a default tab spacing.
 We still do not have an international tabstop standard. tab was not intended to be a data separator.
 That was what us was for.

 line feed.
-Roll the paper ahead one line. lf was usually issued before cr because moving the print head to the left edge could be slow.
+Roll the paper ahead one line. lf was usually issued after cr because moving the print head to the left edge could be slow.
 The paper could be rolled while the print head was still in motion.

 form feed.
 Eject the current page, advancing to the top of the next page.

 vertical tabulation.
 Roll the paper ahead to the next vertical tabstop.
-ASCII did not provide a way to define vertical tabstops, nor did it define a default vertical spacing.
+ASCII did not provide a way to define vertical tabstops, nor did it define a default vertical tab spacing.

 start of heading.
 A message could have an optional header that could include delivery or routing information.